ABELAAAZ/2022Fall_projects/README.md

 ## Time complexity:

 Time complexity of the evaluation function: N^3
+For Minimax's heuristic function, we traverse the entire board when calculating the score, which has a time complexity of N^2.
+Also, for each iteration, we need to find out if there are any pieces in the corners and their surrounding positions, which has a time complexity of about N, so the overall time complexity of the function is N^3.

 ### Statistics of functions:
 <div align=center><img width=100% src='./imggif/statistics.png'></div>